 Pacifiers and artificial teats are not recommended for newborns who are learning to breastfeed.
 Breast and bottle feeding require different oral-motor skills, and rubber nipples provide more stimuli that babies may imprint upon instead of the softer breast.
 As a result, some babies develop nipple confusion and apply inappropriate sucking techniques to the breast when they switch between breast and bottle.
 More importantly, families who employ pacifiers may be missing feeding cues.
 Newborns who are rooting need to go to the breast.
 Frequent feedings bring the milk in and help the baby maintain normal homeostasis and temperature.

 In the first weeks, many mothers offer both breasts at each feeding to help establish the milk supply.
-It is not necessary to use both breasts at each feeding once the milk is in.
+It may not be necessary to use both breasts at each feeding once the milk is in.
 It is more important to let the infant empty the breast.
 Women who have abundant supply may find that the baby is well sated after feeding from just one side.

 When a mother breastfeeds early and often, 10-12 times a day (and sometimes more) in the first two weeks, milk production is greater, the infant gains more weight, and the mother continues breastfeeding for a longer period.
 Newborns need to feed every 2-3 hours at a minimum, but it isn't usual to see "cluster feeds" during which the infant may feed every hour for 2-3 hours and then sleep well for a longer period.
-Feedings usually take about 20 minutes.
+Feedings usually take about 20 minutes but may be 35-40 minutes and more.
 When the infant begins to receive milk, his jaw will be working all the way back to his ear.
 His temples will wiggle, and you can hear him swallowing (LaLeche League, 2008).
 As an infant becomes full, sucking slows down.
 Infants will let go of the nipple when they are full.
 If the mother needs to release the nipple before the infant lets go, gently place a finger in the infant's mouth, between his gums to release suction.

 The mother should watch the number of wet diapers and bowel movements at first to assure the infant is getting enough milk.
 With colostrum, an infant will wet only one or two diapers per day.
-After the third postpartum day, infants with adequate intake the infant should begin to have 6-8 wet diapers per day.
+After the third postpartum day, infants with adequate intake should begin to have 6-8 wet diapers per day.
 Fewer than six wet diapers, dark yellow or orange urine, or brick-red urate crystals in the diaper are signs of inadequate intake and should be reported to the physician.
 Clearance of meconium is precipitated by copious milk intake.
 Infants who are successfully nursing should clear meconium and have transitional stools within approximately three days of birth.
 After day four, the majority of infants have four or more stools per day, although fewer can be normal.